Putting bigger and heavier trucks on our roads and highways is deeply unpopular.

 Aside from longer trucks leading to increased traffic congestion, more greenhouse gas emissions and more damage to roads and bridges, which already contribute to America’s poor Infrastructure rating, the rail industry sees additional concerns:

 - Trucks under current weight and length limits fail to cover their infrastructure impact.
-Taxes and fees on trucks only pay 80% of the damage they cause to America’s infrastructure, namely highways.
+Today, large trucks don’t come close to paying for the damage they do to our public highways.
 Since 2008, $143 billion of General Funds have bolstered the Highway Trust Fund (HTF) to offset this payment shortcoming.
 One-third of HTF revenues come from general revenues today, not user fees.

 - Allowing for longer trucks would exacerbate the issue, due in part to expected freight diversion.
 Historical data show that increased truck sizes lead to more trucks, which would drive more freight traffic to roads.
 Policymakers should prioritize the movement of freight on privately funded, fixed rail right-of-ways, not policies that spur greater highway movement.